FRRouting/frr/doc/user/bgp.rst

    there are no other specific options, then the segment-routing-header is removed, and only the IPv6 header is appended to the original packet.

+.. clicmd:: srv6-only

+   By default, if any SRv6 locator is configured, BGP assumes exported L3VPN updates rely on an SRv6 dataplane.
+Consequently, any BGP update without an SRv6 prefix SID attribute will not be considered as valid.
+Use the ``no srv6-only`` command under the ``segment-routing srv6`` node of the instance where the BGP updates originate: this command will also consider BGP updates with no srv6 options, thus making possible to have both MPLS and SRv6 updates.

 L3VPN SRv6 SID reachability
 ---------------------------